voranouth/testing/README.txt

 I love the color turquoise or mint.
 I also love to travel.

-I work at IBM and I already have a boyfriend so sorry for this fake Tinder file.
+I work at IBM and I already have a boyfriend named Dat so sorry for this fake Tindr file.